mit-ll/CEP/README.md

 Release Notes:
 * Directory structure has been reorganized (details below)
 * Upgraded to the non-deprecated mor1kx (added as a subnodule)
-* Verified with both the pre-build and build-your-own version of the Newlib toolchain as described on [http://openrisc.io](http://openrisc.io)
+* Verified with both the pre-built and build-your-own version of the Newlib toolchain as described on [http://openrisc.io](http://openrisc.io)
 * In addition to test vectors for each of the cores, some additional test_software, such as "hello world", have been added for reference
 * Expanded testbench (details below)
 * Bug fixes and general code cleanup [Additional details in the git commit history]

 ## General Overview
 * The CEP is targetted to be a representative, open source, System on a Chip (SoC) test platform.
 Wherever possible, dependance on specific FPGA hardware has been avoided with a goal of ASIC synthesis.
-However, there are two components cores (clkgen & ram_wb) will need to be modified to for your target.
+However, there are two components cores (clkgen & ram_wb) will need to be modified to for your target

 ## Repository Directory Structure
 ```
 CEP ----- fpga/
        |     |
-       |     |-- constraints/ - Constraint file(s) for those boards for which the CEP has been targetted
+       |     |-- constraints/ - Constraint file(s) for FPGA Development boards for which the CEP has been built
        |     |
        |     |-- implSummaries/ - .png snapshots of each core's utilization summary
        |     |
        |     |-- vc707example/ - Vivado project for targetting the CEP to the VC-707 FPGA Development Board
        |
-       |-- hdl_cores/ - Source for all the components within the CEP (with the exception of the mor1kx).
+       |-- hdl_cores/ - Source for all the components within the CEP (with the exception of the mor1kx and generated DSP).
        |                All the blocks that implement algorithms also have corresponding test vectors.
        |
+       |-- generated_dsp_code/  - Placeholder for the generated DSP code
+       |
        |-- simulation/
        |     |
-       |     |-- run_sim.do - TCL script for simulation of the CEP with modelsim (tested with Quest 10.6c)
+       |     |-- run_sim.do - TCL script for simulation of the CEP with modelsim (tested with Questa 10.6c)
        |     |
        |     |-- testbench/ - Testbench source files
        |